image-blog-qac-bps-code-review

 Code Review

 Code review is all about making code better.
 However, reviewing a peer’s code is easier said than done.
 Not to mention that running a review process can be a nightmare for team leads.
-For that reason, we explain what to look for in a code review, the code review process, best kept secrets of peer code review, and what are the nine best practices for code review.
+For that reason, we explain what to look for in a code review, the code review process, best kept secrets of peer code review, and what are the nine code review best practices.

 Read along or jump ahead to the section that most interests you: